 Fabrika is Tbilisi's alternative hub.
 This complex, formerly a Soviet textile factory, has now been transformed into a cultural space that combines a hostel, bars, cafes, artist studios, and independent shops.

-The place is full of murals and graffiti that make it an ideal spot for urban art lovers.
+The place is full of murals and graffiti, making it an interesting spot for urban art lovers.

 The vibe is young, relaxed, and creative.
 It's a meeting point for travelers and locals alike, where there's always something going on: concerts, fairs, or just people enjoying a coffee outdoors.